telerik/winforms-docs/telerik-presentation-framework/vector-images-support.md

 {{endregion}}

-Here is the result when using custom xml string:
+Here is the result when using custom xml string for creating SVG:

 ![button-image](images/xml-button.png)

 ### Assign SVG image at design time

 You can easily assign SVG image through the Smart Tag at the upper right corner of the controls.
-For example, lets add a **RadButton** from the Toolbox and open its Smart tag.
+For example, let's add a **RadButton** from the Toolbox and open its Smart tag.
 Then, click the *Edit UI Elements*.
 From the *Element Hierarchy Editor* you can find the **SvgImage** property and assign a SVG image to **RadButton**.

 ![smart-tag](images/smart-tag.png)